T Language Overview

 Stats Functions

-Statistical summaries that work on lists and vectors:
+Statistical summaries that work on lists and vectors.
+All aggregation functions support an optional na_rm parameter:

 mean([1, 2, 3, 4, 5]) -- 3.0